danieler15/restdock-node/README.md

 ## TODO

 There is a lot to be done with restdock.
-My first priority is to add support for Express 4 routers, so that restdock can identify endpoints that aren't declared explicitly with app.VERB, and generally make restdock work with different ways of declaring routes and parameters.
+First, in the coming days I look to provide support for updating, removing, and previewing documentation.
+Also I want to add support for Express 4 routers, so that restdock can identify endpoints that aren't declared explicitly with app.VERB, and generally make restdock work with different ways of declaring routes and parameters.

 ## License